-Do not remove the PC card when the disk write icon is on or you may lose data.
+Caution Do not remove the PC card when the disk write icon is on or you may lose data.

-N' enlevez la carte PC quand l'icône d'écriture sur disque est active car vous pourriez perdre des données.
+Conseil N' enlevez la carte PC quand l'icône d'écriture sur disque est active car vous pourriez perdre des données.

 - 1. Make sure the reader is finished writing to the PC card. - 2.
 You can remove the card with the reader turned on or off. - 3.
-Hold the reader in one hand with the keypad pointed toward the floor.
-With your other hand, push the PC card drive door away from the reader until the door is released.
+Hold the reader with the keypad pointed toward the floor.
+Press down on the raised button with one thumb while firmly pushing the door forward with both thumbs until the PC card drive door releases.